 1. Benign Prostatic Hyperplasia (BPH) and Urinary Issues

 Doctors are still not entirely sure why stinging nettle alleviates some of these symptoms, but many clinical studies infer that it contains chemicals that affect the hormones that cause BPH.
 When taken, it also directly affects prostate cells.
 Stinging nettle root extract has also been shown to slow or stop the spread of prostate cancer cells.
-(4) It’s usually used in combination with saw palmetto and other herbs.
-The root of the plant is primarily used in connection with urinary issues.
+(5) It’s usually used in combination with saw palmetto and other herbs.
+The root of the plant is primarily used in connection with urinary issues, including lower urinary tract infections.

 Stinging nettle is used as a successful general diuretic and can help urine flow as well.
 It’s also used in home remedies for bladder infections.